spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-notify-about-unsupported-browsers.md

 ## Usage

-To make use of the `unsupported-browser-popup` component, add it to the molecules of the `ShopUi` module and include in the current `page-blank` template in the `body` tag before script bundles.
+To use the `unsupported-browser-popup` component, add it to the molecules of the `ShopUi` module and include it in the current `page-blank` template in the `body` tag before script bundles.
 By default, the script bundles reside in the `footerScripts` block.

 Example: